pvaelli/Basics/Using GitHub.md

 Enter username and password on for git account into terminal (unless you've set up SSH keys).

-When modifying files on your local machine, you can update between local directories and the GitHub repository using:
+When modifying files on your local machine, you can update between local directories and the GitHub repository using the following:

 Is there a change?
 ```